killermann/samuel-killermann-curriculum-vitae/content/about/index.md

 - I advise non-profits and social good organizers;
 - and I'm a lifelong activist for justice, peace, and a more beautiful world.

+## Me, in Bullets
+Was that not short enough?
+Who doesn't like being distilled down into a few easy to misinterpret and misconstrue bullet points?
+Oh, me.
+But this might be helpful to help you get a better sense of where I'm coming from, identity-lenses-wise.
+Consider this my <a href="https://samuelkillermann.com/work/you-soup/">YouSoup Recipe</a>, in no particular order:

+- Sam
+- White
+- Man
+- Non-disabled
+- No religion (atheist)
+- Romantically and sexually attracted to women
+- Spiritually attracted to hummus
+- Plant eater
+- (E/I)NF(J/P)
+- Lower-class working poor upbringing (still am, but now often perceived as middle/middle-upper class)
+- Third child, two older sisters, one littler brother, divorced parents
+- Educated: high school, bachelor's, and master's degrees
+- Liberal/progressive-leaning, politically-unaffiliated
+- Parent (of a dog -- and a total, unapologetic, obsessed <a href="https://www.instagram.com/p/BkgEtu2no8W/?taken-by=killermann" title="My puppy on instagram">#dogmom</a>)

 ## How I Pay Rent

 The question I get asked the most: "You give away everything you make for free... how... do you afford... life?"